-Maine Root company started when Mark Seiler’s younger brother, Matt, graduated from the Landing School of Boatbuilding and Design in Kennebunk, Maine.
-Working as a boat builder and former fishing guide, Mark helped a friend, Bobby Morgan, build the oven at Flatbread Pizza Company, a wood-fired organic pizza restaurant in Portland, Maine.
-The menu featured natural and organic ingredients but had no natural beverages to match.
-The Seiler’s set to work using my home brewing equipment and developed some recipes for a root beer.
-They sold more root beer than Coke at the restaurant that first summer.
-Praises and orders flowed, and soon, Mark quit his software sales job to expand their distribution.
+Maine Root Company was founded when Mark Seiler’s younger brother, Matt, graduated from the Landing School of Boatbuilding and Design in Kennebunk, Maine.
+As a boat builder and former fishing guide, Mark assisted a friend, Bobby Morgan, in constructing the oven at Flatbread Pizza Company, a wood-fired organic pizza restaurant in Portland, Maine.
+The restaurant’s menu featured natural and organic ingredients but lacked natural beverages to complement them.
+Recognizing this gap, the Seilers embarked on a project to develop root beer recipes using their homebrewing equipment.
+Remarkably, they achieved higher sales of root beer than of Coca-Cola during the first summer.
+The positive reception and subsequent orders prompted Mark to resign from his software sales position to expand their distribution efforts.

-Main Root uses Fair Trade Certified Organic Evaporated Cane Juice to sweeten the sodas.
-Sweetness is made by passing the whole sugar cane through a set of rollers and then drying the extract into crystals with no extra processing or additives.
-Organic Evaporated Cane Juice sweeteners are derived from the first carbohydrate of photosynthesis, sucrose.
-The bottom line, so they say, is it tastes better.
-Since it is Organic, it should be better for you, the farmers, and the ecosystem.
+Maine Root employs Fair Trade Certified Organic Evaporated Cane Juice as a sweetener for its sodas.
+The sweetness is achieved by passing the entire sugar cane through a series of rollers, followed by drying the extract into crystals without any additional processing or additives.
+Organic Evaporated Cane Juice sweeteners are derived from the initial carbohydrate of photosynthesis, sucrose.
+The company asserts that the resulting product offers superior taste.
+Furthermore, being organic, it is believed to be beneficial for consumers, farmers, and the environment.

 Click here for the rating criteria and a summary table of all the root beers tested.